mad-maths/mad-maths.github.io/_posts/2020-02-26-Hammings_code.md

 This means $z_2$ and $z_3$ will be equal to 1.
 Note that then $2z_2 + 4z_3$ = 6, the error term. (normal addition)

 Testing it out for more terms, we arrive at the beautiful result, that the error digit can be found out by simply calculating -

-$z_1 + 2z_2 + 4z_3$!
+$z_1 + 2z_2 + 4z_3$ !

+We can clearly see the inutition behind this final formula, an error in the seventh bit gives value 1 for all, $z_1$, $z_2$, $z_3$.
+Plug it into the above equation and we get 7.
+I encourage you to check this for the other digits too.